domportera/Mobile-VNC-Controller/README.md

     - [ ] general .NET and Godot .NET libraries
         - [ ] fuse with DomsUnityHelper and make many functions platform-agnostic
     - [ ] Android wireless debugging .bat script

+## Build Instructions
+Standard Godot-for-android build procedure applies, with only a couple of permissions checked:
+  1. Internet
+  2. Vibrate

+You may also want to uncheck `Classify As Game`.